 - A cash offer traps significant liquidity.
 Also, cash buyers lose out on mortgage-related benefits.

 - Cash home buyers save hundreds of thousands in mortgage payments.
-Expensive loans in 2023 will boost their savings even more.
+Expensive loans in 2023 will boost cash buyers’ savings even more.

 What is an All Cash Offer on a House in Real Estate?

-- 👉 Get Top Dollar Cash Offers On Your Terms: Major cash buyers, including Opendoor and Homevestors, have submitted offers on Houzeo properties.
+- 👉 Get Top Dollar Cash Offers On Your Terms: Cash buyers such as Opendoor and HomeVestors have made offers on Houzeo properties.
 An MLS listing via Houzeo.com gives you maximum exposure.
 List NOW!

 How Common are Cash Offers for Houses?

 Cash offers on houses are more common than you think.

 As of November 2022, 26% of US home sales were all-cash transactions.
 In fact, cash home purchases have exceeded traditional home sales in several metropolitan cities.
 These include Naples, Youngstown, Salisbury, Atlanta, and Utica.